 “I have a great idea for an app.
 How about we work together?”

-I am genuinely happy that they are thinking about creating something they want, or making a business out of it.
+I’m happy that they’re thinking about creating something that they want to use or make a business out of it.

-But often, all I can do for them is:
+But often, all I can do for them is say:

-“As a friend, I love to hear about your idea, and give advice on mobile app development.
-But most likely I wouldn’t be able to develop for you.”
+“As a friend, I’d love to hear about your idea and give advice on mobile app development.
+But most likely, I wouldn’t be able to develop for you.”

-Often, the main motivation for creating their app is because they have an idea.
+Often, the main motivation people have for creating an app is because they have an idea.

 They think the idea is cool.

 “Yes, this is a good idea.
-There will be people who would need/like to use the app.”
+There will be people who would like — maybe even need — to use your app.”

 “Who is the closest competitor to your idea?
 Why do you think they didn’t succeed?”

-These are very important questions in grinding the idea.
+These are the most important questions in grinding an idea.

-It is also my polite way of saying: Ideas Are Cheap
+This is also my polite way of saying: Ideas Are Cheap.

 Ideas are nothing.
-Someone in this world must had the same idea, of some variation to yours.
+Someone in this world must have the same idea, of some variation to yours.
 Nothing is original.